 These give students a breadth of experiences in addition to their GCSE courses.
 PE and PSHRE are compulsory for all pupils.
-PSHRE includes aspects of Citizenship.
+PSHRE includes aspects of Citizenship and Careers education.

 Optional Subjects for 2018

 Pupils choose one of two possible routes:

 The “English Baccalaureate (EBacc)” Route.
 The EBacc is a term that describes the following group of 6 GCSE subjects: English, Maths, 2 Sciences, a Humanity subject and a Language.
-To qualify for the EBacc, pupils must gain at least grade 4 in English (either Language or Literature) and Maths, and grades A*-C in the other subjects.
+To qualify for the EBacc, pupils must gain at least grade 4 in the EBacc subjects.
 Pupils opting for Route 1 must…

 - choose a Humanity (either History or Geography)

 - and a Language (either French or Spanish).
 Spanish can only be chosen if it has been studied in Year 9.

-- then choose 2 additional subjects from the list of optional GCSE subjects.
+- then choose one additional subject from the list of optional GCSE subjects.

-Because the EBacc is the established academic “gold standard”, the majority of pupils are encouraged to follow Route 1, particularly if they are expected to gain grades 4-9 or A*-C in the 6 EBacc subjects.
+Because the EBacc is the established academic “gold standard”, the majority of pupils are encouraged to follow Route 1, particularly if they are expected to gain high grades in the 6 EBacc subjects.

-This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve grade 4+/C+ in the 6 EBacc subjects but either want to study all GCSEs, or one BTEC course that is an alternative to GCSEs.
-Here pupils must choose four subjects from the list of optional subjects.
+This Route is for those pupils who find languages or humanities (Geography/History) particularly difficult and who are unlikely to achieve high grades in the 6 EBacc subjects but either want to study all GCSEs, or a mixture of GCSEs and other qualifications.
+Here pupils must choose three subjects from the lists of optional subjects.